retna26/lipsync/LipSync_Project/Wav2Lip-master/README.md

 Lip-Synced Video Generation
 This project aims to generate a lip-synced video by aligning audio with a video using a pre-trained model.
 By following the instructions below, you can create your own lip-synced videos seamlessly.

-Getting Started
-Prerequisites
-Before you begin, make sure you have the following prerequisites installed:

-Python (3.6 or higher version)
-Git
-FFmpeg
-Pre-trained lip-syncing model

 Usage
 To create a lip-synced video, follow these steps: python lip_sync.py --video_path path/to/video.mp4 --audio_path path/to/audio.wav --output_path path/to/result_voice.mp4